 In order to process any request for access or correction of your credit-related information, we will need to obtain a minimum level of information from you including the following: full name, address, date of birth, lender's name and details of the request, including supporting information (where relevant).

 If you are seeking information on another person's behalf, we may require written authorisation from that individual.

 If you believe we have not complied with an obligation under the Privacy Act in relation to your credit-related information under Part IIIA of the Privacy Act and the Credit Reporting Code, please contact our Privacy Officer on (02) 8248 2597 or by email at email@example.com.
 We will attend to your complaint as quickly as possible.

-If you are not satisfied with how we have dealt with your complaint, you may refer the complaint to Genworth's external dispute resolution (EDR) scheme, the Credit and Investments Ombudsman (CIO), whose details are as set out below.
+If you are not satisfied with how we have dealt with your complaint, you may refer the complaint to Genworth's external dispute resolution (EDR) scheme, the Credit and Investments Ombudsman (CIO), or the Australian Financial Complaint Authority, whose details are as set out below.